-The program’s mission is to train counseling psychologists who serve as exemplary health service providers focused on integrating health and wellness.
-The program also seeks to involve students in the process of lifelong learning, promoting ethical behavior and a deep respect for human beings, cultural and individual differences, and diversity.
+Albizu’s mission is to educate exemplary counseling psychologists and health providers who integrate health and wellness.
+Our PsyD degree programs also promote lifelong learning, ethical behavior, and learning a deep respect for human beings, diversity, and cultural and individual differences.

 - This program validates master's degree credits obtained at Albizu University (AU) and other institutions.

 - Students in this program will be able to interact as health service providers who are prepared to integrate theoretical and practical knowledge based on scientific evidence.